Yundamindera, Western Australia

+History

 Gold was discovered in the area in the late 1897 after gold at the nearby field of Pennyweight Point began to run out.
 Two prospectors, Wood and his nephew Deimal, found gold near the Granites, and following an influx of prospectors and miners declaration of a townsite was deemed necessary by 1901.
 The townsite was gazetted later the same year.
 The goldfield warden proposed the name Yundamindera, which he told the locals was the Aboriginal name for the area.
 The meaning of the name is unknown.

 Some of the mines that were established in 1899 were the Great Bonaparte, the Queen of the May and the Golden Treasure South.
 Water for the town was sourced from nearby wells and soaks.
 A coach service ran once a week in 1908 from Coolgardie via Menzies to the town.
 By 1903 a coach ran twice a week to Murrin Murrin.

 A branch of the Western Australian Bank was opened in the town in 1901.
 A local board of health was also established earlier the same year.

 By January 1903 the local progress committee were in discussion with the Education Department to appoint a teacher for the district as a result of "the good number of children of school-going age about the town".
 The teacher, Sara Ramsden, was appointed in September that year.

 Gibb Maitland, the government geologist, surveyed the area between Yundamindera and Edjudina in 1903 and later compiled a report on the mineralogy of the fields.

 In June of the same year £700 worth of amalgam was stolen from the Mount Margaret Reward Mine.
 The robbers burst the safe to access the gold bearing amalgam.
 This was the second incident at the site during the year, the first incident involved thieves taking the gold slime from the premises.

 The government subsidised battery was constructed near the town in 1903 and was still operating in the area by 1919 and crushed packets of ore for most of the mines in the locale.

 Over 100 workers at the Potosi mine went on strike in 1904 when a notice of reduction of wages was posted at the mine.
 The men were all mostly members of the (then unregistered) Australian Workers' Union, with some being members of the Construction, Forestry, Mining and Energy Union.
 The Potosi Gold mining company later initiated a lockout and the case was taken before the local warden's court.
 In November the warden, Mr Ewing, found in favour of the workers and the company was fined £10 and costs.

 The area experienced another gold rush when alluvial gold was found by Larkins and party about 30 mi south east of the town in 1904.
 Over sixty men were working the field by December and obtaining fine gold.
 Several miners from the Potosi mine left to proceed to the find.